jolie/docs/glossary.md

 ## Interface

-A machine-readable and -checkable declaration of a set of operations.
+A machine-readable and -checkable declaration of a set of operations, which defines an API.
 An interface acts as the contract between a service and its clients.

 ## Ports